Carnegie Mellon Robotics Academy: Autonomy Foundations

 Who Should Join?

-• Middle and high school students interested in robotics, AI, and programming.
+• Middle and high school students interested in robotics, AI, and programming

-• Beginners eager to learn autonomous robotics concepts and techniques.
+• Beginners eager to learn autonomous robotics

 Show More